Coast Guard, DHS.

-The Coast Guard is announcing its policy for resolving conflicts between its own regulations on navigation equipment on ships and the recent amendments to the International Convention for the Safety of Life at Sea, 1974, (SOLAS).
+The Coast Guard is extending its policy for resolving conflicts between its own regulations on navigation equipment on ships and the recent amendments to the International Convention for the Safety of Life at Sea, 1974, (SOLAS).
 The amendments to SOLAS entered into force on July 1, 2002.
-Until the Coast Guard can align its regulations with these amendments, this policy should benefit ship owners and Start Printed Page 53383operators by relieving them of the need to meet existing Coast Guard regulations that are incompatible with or duplicitous of the new SOLAS requirements.
+Until the Coast Guard aligns its regulations with these amendments, this policy should benefit ship owners and operators by relieving them of the need to meet existing Coast Guard regulations that are incompatible with or duplicitous of the new SOLAS requirements.

 Documents mentioned in this notice are part of docket USCG-2002-13057 and are available for inspection or copying at the Docket Management Facility, U.S. Department of Transportation, room PL-401, 400 Seventh Street SW., Washington, DC, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 You may also find this docket on the Internet at http://dms.dot.gov.Start Further Info